Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Simplified temperature transformations

 \subsection{Damping effects of \(\psi_1\), \(\psi_2\) and \(\psi_3\)}

-Fig.~\ref{fig:f1f2f3_influence_wrles}(a) presents the temperature profile under the SL-type transformation with different combinations of \(\psi_1\), \(\psi_2\), and \(\psi_3\) for the case at \(M_b = 1.7\) and \(Re_b = 10000\).
-The profiles of \(\psi_1\), \(\psi_2\), and \(\psi_3\) across the channel are also shown in Fig.~\ref{fig:f1f2f3_influence_wrles}(b).
-For clarity, one can directly follow the sequence \( (8)\rightarrow(1)\rightarrow(4)\rightarrow(7) \), which illustrates how the profile transitions from the transformation by \citet{Huang2023} to that of our new transformation.
-The best performance is achieved in curve (7), where all the three parameters are active.
+Fig.~\ref{fig:f1f2f3_influence_wrles}(a) presents the temperature profile under the SL-type transformation with different combinations of \(\psi_1\), \(\psi_2\), and \(\psi_3\) for the case JXF-M1.5Re17000.
+The profiles of \(\psi_1\), \(\psi_2\), and \(\psi_3\) are shown in Fig.~\ref{fig:f1f2f3_influence_wrles}(b).
+For clarity, one can directly follow the sequence \( (8)\rightarrow(1)\rightarrow(4)\rightarrow(7) \), which illustrates how \(T^+_{SL}\) transitions step by step from the transformation by \citet{Huang2023} to that of our new transformation by activating \(\psi_1\), \(\psi_2\), and \(\psi_3\).
+When all the three parameters are active, \(T^+_{SL}\) presents close agreement with the LoW, as shown in curve (7) and the black dashed line.

 The influence of \(\psi_1\) is determined by comparing curve (5) with (7) in panel (a).
 Outside the buffer layer, curve (7) consistently presents a smaller slope and magnitude than curve (5).
 This behavior is attributed to the damping effect of \(\psi_1\).
 In the transformation of \citet{Huang2023}, \(\psi_1\) remains constant at 1.0 throughout the channel.
-However, as shown in panel (b), \(\psi_1\) in our transformation decreases from 1.0 at the wall to approximately 0.16 at the channel centerline, directly damping the integrand and leading to a lower transformed temperature.
+However, as shown in panel (b), \(\psi_1\) in our transformation decreases from 1.0 at the wall to approximately 0.16 at the channel centerline, directly damping the transformation kernel and leading to a closer agreement with the reference.
 Similar behaviors are observed when comparing curves (2) with (4) and (3) with (6).

-To determine the influence of \(\psi_2\), we examine curves (1), (3), (6), and (8), where \(\psi_2\) is inactive, resulting a significant spike.
+To illustrate the influence of \(\psi_2\), we examine curves (1), (3), (6), and (8), where \(\psi_2\) is inactive, resulting a significant spike.
 This behavior is directly caused by the sign change in the denominator of Eqs.~\eqref{eq:VD_Tplus} and \eqref {eq:SL_Tplus}.
 To illustrate this, we focus on curve (8), which corresponds to the transformation by \citet{Huang2023}.
 Comparing Eqs.~\eqref{eq:log_layer_energy_balance} and \eqref{eq:log_layer_energy_balance_3}, we obtain: